david-perez/geckOS/doc/getting-started.rst

         cd ../samples/blinky-timers
         cat source/main.c

-The source code is very short.
-Here it is:
+The source code is short.
+Here is all of it:

     .. code-block:: c